DCI-lei-Fbw3/Course/02-Programming-Basics/2020-09-08-Changing-Variables/exercises.md

 ## The Temperature Converter

 _It's hot out!
-Let's make a converter based on the steps here._
+Let's make a converter based on the steps here:  https://www.mathsisfun.com/temperature-conversion.html_

 * Store a celsius temperature into a variable.
 * Convert it to fahrenheit and output "NN°C is NN°F".